How is liver cancer diagnosed?

 Alpha-fetoprotein blood (AFP) test

-This test can also be useful in people already diagnosed with liver cancer.
-The AFP level can help determine what treatment options might be appropriate.
+This test is sometimes useful in people already diagnosed with liver cancer.
+The AFP level can help determine what treatment might be an option.
 During treatment, the test can be used to help give an idea of how well it is working, as the AFP level should go down if treatment is effective.
 The test can be used after treatment as well, to look for possible signs that the cancer has come back (recurred).

 Other blood tests

 Liver function tests (LFTs): Because liver cancer often develops in livers already damaged by hepatitis and/or cirrhosis, doctors need to know the condition of your liver before starting your treatment.
-A series of blood tests can help assess the condition of the part of your liver not affected by the cancer.
-They measure levels of certain substances in your blood that show how well your liver is working.
+A series of blood tests can measure levels of certain substances in your blood that show how well your liver is working.

-If your liver is not healthy, you might not be able to have surgery to try to cure the cancer, as the surgery might require removal of a large part of your liver.
+If the part of your liver not affected by cancer isn’t working well, you might not be able to have surgery to try to cure the cancer, as the surgery might require removal of a large part of your liver.
 This is a common problem in people with liver cancer.

-Tests for viral hepatitis: If liver cancer has not yet been diagnosed, your doctor might order blood tests to check for hepatitis B and C. Results showing you have been infected with either of these viruses may make it more likely that you have liver cancer.
+Tests for viral hepatitis: Your doctor might order blood tests to check for hepatitis B and C.

 Kidney function tests: Tests of blood urea nitrogen (BUN) and creatinine levels are often done to assess how well your kidneys are working.

-Complete blood count (CBC): This test measures levels of red blood cells, white blood cells (which fight infections), and platelets (which help the blood clot).
+Complete blood count (CBC): This test measures levels of red blood cells (which carry oxygen throughout the body), white blood cells (which fight infections), and platelets (which help the blood clot).
 It gives an idea of how well the bone marrow, where new blood cells are made, is functioning.

 Blood chemistry tests and other tests: Blood chemistry tests check the levels of a number of minerals and other substances in the blood, some of which might be affected by liver cancer.
 For example, liver cancer can raise blood levels of calcium, while blood glucose levels may fall.
-Liver cancer can also sometimes cause cholesterol levels to go up, so this may be checked as well.
+Liver cancer can also sometimes raise cholesterol levels, so this may be checked as well.